OW-VISCapTor: Abstractors for Open-World Video Instance Segmentation and Captioning: Experiments

 \subsection{Datasets and Evaluation Metrics}

-We evaluate our approach on the OW-VIS, Dense VOC and VIS tasks.
-For OW-VIS, we use the challenging BURST dataset~\cite{burst}.
-For the Dense VOC task, we use the VidSTG dataset~\cite{vidstg}.
-Note that VidSTG~\cite{vidstg} has bounding box and tracking identity for all objects, but captions are not exhaustively provided.
-However, DVOC-DS~\cite{densevoc2023} uses VidSTG~\cite{vidstg} for the Dense VOC task by removing the captioning loss for missing captions during training and not evaluating the missing captions during evaluation.
-We follow a similar setting.
-For the VIS task, we evaluate on the OVIS dataset~\cite{ovis}.
+We evaluate our approach on the OW-VIS and Dense VOC tasks.
+For OW-VIS, we use the BURST dataset~\cite{burst}.
+For Dense VOC, we use the VidSTG dataset~\cite{vidstg}.
+Note, VidSTG~\cite{vidstg} has bounding box and tracking identity for all objects, but captions are not exhaustively provided.
+Following DVOC-DS~\cite{densevoc2023} the captioning loss for missing captions is removed during training and data with missing captions isn't evaluated at test time.

-For OW-VIS, we use the standard evaluation metrics of open-world tracking accuracy (OWTA)~\cite{burst} for all, common and uncommon categories.
+For OW-VIS, we use the standard evaluation metrics of open-world tracking accuracy (OWTA)~\cite{burst} for all, common (seen) and uncommon (unseen) categories.
 For Dense VOC, we use the captioned higher order tracking accuracy (CHOTA)~\cite{densevoc2023}, which depends on the detection accuracy (DetA), association accuracy (AssA), and captioning accuracy (CapA).
 We also report the frame-based METEOR score (AP\textsubscript{M}).
-For VIS, we use the standard evaluation metrics of average precision (AP, AP\textsubscript{50}, AP\textsubscript{75}) and average recall (AR\textsubscript{1}, AR\textsubscript{10})~\cite{vis}.